Brielle Biermann Gets Criticized For Putting Creepy Fan On Blast After Receiving Inappropriate Messages

 — towel (@WhiteSoxFan103) January 5, 2017

 Receiving multiple messages from people who are just “joking” when it comes to sexually suggestive things could take its toll on a teenager, even if said teen is Kim Zolciak’s daughter.
-Imagine having your inbox filled with such comments on a daily basis— it would get hard to look the other way, even if they were supposed to be jokes.
+Imagine having your inbox filled with such comments on a daily basis — it would get hard to look the other way, even if they were supposed to be jokes.

-Some fans agree with Brielle as they comment on her tweet, however, it seems they fail to realize the person in question is not a real officer as the Twitter user continues to hide his real identity.
+Some fans agree with Brielle, as they commented on her tweet, however, it seems they failed to realize the person in question is not a real officer, as the Twitter user continues to hide his real identity.

 “what is wrong with this Officer?!
 Gross”